-Our ten Kidman competition winners, selected by David Larkin (CEO - Hancock Agriculture), were each awarded a \$500 RM Williams gift certificate.
+Our ten Kidman competition winners were each awarded a \$500 RM Williams gift certificate.
 Please see below, the winning entries.

 Stand by for phase two of our "Team Ag" photo competition initiative, which will be rolled out to our Hancock property team members in the second quarter of the 2018-19 Financial Year.
 We look forward to sharing details in the coming months, and in addition, awarding an overall prize winner from both competitions!